English: number of [specify the unit - hectares/jeribs…] of land planted with [specify the crop]

 2) Specify what exactly does it means to plant a crop (e.g. what variety, with what materials, for what purpose, how, etc.).

 4) Conduct individual interviews with a representative sample of the target producers, assessing whether they grew the promoted crop in the promoted way.
-If the reply is YES, ask further questions that will help you to determine whether the practice was followed correctly.
+If the reply is YES, ask further questions that will help you determine whether the practice was followed correctly.
 If possible, verify the answers by conducting observations (consider using a simple observation checklist).

 5) For all respondents who correctly followed the promoted practice: